170 Pounds of Fighting Fury

 Each weight class in the UFC stands apart from the next with its own set of elite fighters who bring unique skill sets and thrilling fight styles to the octagon.
 Among these divisions, the UFC Welterweight rankings are at the apex of grit, technical skill, and impressive athleticism.

 This division features a dangerous mix of rising stars and established legends.
-Here, we take a brief look at each fighter's journey, from humble beginnings to the bright lights of the octagon.
+Here, we take a brief look at each fighter's journey, from humble beginnings to the bright lights of the Octagon.
 It takes unwavering dedication and hard-earned skills to climb the steps of this fiercely competitive division.

 From devastating knockout artists to grappling phenoms, the Welterweight division is stacked with world class talent.
 Whether driven by a pursuit for gold or the unyielding desire to prove their mettle, these MMA gladiators compete at the pinnacle of combat sports.